goat-soup-eater/moo1-like-rotp/README.md

 # moo1-like-rotp

 MoO1-like RotP Mod is a mod that makes rotp more like moo1.
-It does several things to accomplish this, including changing the music.
+It does several things to accomplish this, including changing the music to the original moo1 tunes (created by David Govett).
+.